architect/architect/src/create/aws/create-shared/readme.md

 This means the modules in this folder can be required from any function in your Architect project.

-For example, `src/shared/layout.js` can be required like so:
+For example, here's how you'd require `src/shared/layout.js`:

 ```javascript
 var layout = require('@architect/shared/layout')